Building Christians Up From The Foundation & Unto Perfection

 Can the Bible Be Trusted

-We know that the Bible claims to be the word of God.
-We can also know that it was not possible for men to write it on their own.
-So, we have to believe that the Bible, at least at one point, was the word of God.
+From our studies so far, we know that the Bible claims to be the word of God.
+We also know that it was not possible for men to write it on their own.
+Therefore, we must believe that the Bible, at least at one point, was the word of God.

-But, can the Bible be trusted?
-And, even if it can, how can we trust those who have copied and translated the scriptures that God first gave to men?
+But can the Bible be trusted?
+Even if it can, how can we trust those who have copied and translated the scriptures that God first gave to men?
 Can we know if the Bible was changed in any way?
 Why should we believe the Bible?

-As for if God Himself can be trusted, let me ask you, … how do you know you can trust someone?
+As for whether God Himself can be trusted, let me ask you… how do you know you can trust someone?

 1.)
 They have been proven to be trustworthy in the past.